Open positions / projects

 Superconducting circuits are the basis for quantum technology.
 Usually, superconductors are fabricated in thin-film form and patterned by lithography.
 Here you will explore a different approach: Solidifying a gaseous precursor of WCO6 under strong ion irradiation is a method to directly grow superconductors onto any surfaces.
 Meanwhile, the carbon concentration critically determines the superconducting transition, the relation between them needs to be explored.

 Spontaneously broken symmetries are at the heart of many phenomena of quantum matter.
-In charge-density-wave (CDW) materials, the formation of a charge order upon decreasing temperature may lead a non-trivial modulation of the charge carrier distribution which alters the electronic symmetry of the system.
-In this project you are going to explore such electronic symmetry breaking effect in various CDW materials by measuring unidirectional and/or higher harmonic magnetotransport responses.
+In charge-density-wave (CDW) materials, the formation of a charge order may significantly alter the electronic symmetry of the system.
+In this project, you are going to explore such an electronic symmetry-breaking effect in various CDW materials by probing the non-reciprocal magnetotransport responses.

 Go to Editor View